threeport/user-docs/docs/index.md

 process.
 Threeport will perform the delivery of the new version into the appropriate environment/s.

+## Comparable Projects

+Following is a comparison between Threeport and some other open source projects to help illustrate where Threeport fits in.

+### Radius

+[Radius](https://radapp.io/) helps teams manage cloud native application dependencies.

+Similarities:

+* Both Threerport and Radius have a strong emphasis on providing developer abstractions that allow workloads to be deployed _with_ their dependencies, such as managed services like AWS RDS and S3.
+Radius' workload and dependency management capabilities are more mature than in Threeport.
+* Both Threeport and Radius are fundamentally multi-cloud systems.
+Threeport only supports AWS today - but it is designed to have other cloud provider support plugged in.
+Radius offers support for AWS and Azure today.
+* Both Threeport and Radius aim to provide a platform for collaboration between developers and other IT operators.
+Developers need ways to smoothly leverage the expertise offered by other teams with minimal friction.

+Differences:

+* Radius is an extension of the Kubernetes control plane.
+The Threeport control plane is a distinct control plane with its own APIs.
+The Threeport control plane supports greater scalability and geo-redundancy than Kubernetes so as to serve as a global control plane for all clusters under management.
+* Radius does not manage Kubernetes clusters.
+To get started with Radius, you must have a Kubernetes cluster.
+In contrast, Threeport manages Kubernetes clusters as runtime dependencies.
+* Threeport manages support services that must be installed on Kubernetes as application dependencies.
+Examples include network ingress routing, TLS termination and DNS management.
+These common support services are installed and configured for tenant applications by Threeport.
+With Radius, these services can be installed but aren't managed as dependencies, per se.

+Radius and Threeport have very complimentary characteristics and could be combined well.

+### Crossplane

+[Crossplane](https://www.crossplane.io/) provides a framework for building customizations to the Kubernetes control plane.

+Similarities:

+* Both Threeport and Crossplane facilitate building custom application platforms.
+* Threeport manages workload dependencies, such as managed services, as a primary function.
+Similar functionality can be built out with Crossplane.

+Differences:

+* Crossplane aims to build custom Kubernetes control planes without needing to write code.
+This is achieved with compositions that define new APIs with YAML.
+  In contrast, platform engineers extend Threeport by writing code.
+We believe that languages like Go are a better choice for implementing sophisticated software systems.
+As such, we are working on an SDK that allows users to build their custom implementations with Go, rather than with compositions defined in YAML.
+* Crossplane is an extension of the Kubernetes control plane.
+The Threeport control plane is a distinct control plane with its own APIs.
+The Threeport control plane supports greater scalability and geo-redundancy than Kubernetes so as to serve as a global control plane for all clusters under management.

+Crossplane and Threeport could be used in conjunction by using Threeport to provision and manage Kubernetes with Crossplane extensions.
+However, there are a lot of overlapping concerns between projects.
+Building an application platform using both projects would introduce more complexity and unclear boundaries.

+### ArgoCD

+[Argo CD](https://argoproj.github.io/cd/) is a modern Kubernetes-native continuous delivery system.

+Similarities:

+* Both ArgoCD and Threeport manage software delivery.

+Differences:

+* ArgoCD supports various DevOps tools to be used in workflows to execute the steps needed to deliver software.
+Threeport instead uses software controllers to manage software delivery.
+With ArgoCD you can get a delivery pipeline up and running pretty quickly.
+The challenge is maintainability when complexity increases.
+When using Helm charts with Kustomize overlays for sophisticated distributed applications, the complexity overhead can become quite a burden.
+Threeport advocates using code in a software controller instead of config languages in a pipeline.
+This means more work up-front and changes to the delivery system are a bit more involved.
+However, this approach improves the maintainability of complex delivery systems.
+* ArgoCD generally pulls configuration from Git repos and applies them to Kubernetes clusters.
+Threeport uses a relational database to store config which provides more efficient access to software controllers that need to both read and write configuration details.

+ArgoCD and Threeport could be used in conjunction by using Threeport to provision and manage Kubernetes clusters with ArgoCD.
+However, similar to Crossplane, there are a lot of overlapping concerns between the projects.
+Using Crossplane and ArgoCD together make far more sense than using Threeport with either Crossplane or ArgoCD.

 ## Summary

 Fundamentally, Threeport exists to reduce engineering toil and increase resource